jendoc/jendoc/README.md

 ### Thanks for being here.
 I'm a front-end developer and career transitioner.
 During quarantine, millions of teachers like me had to move their entire classrooms online overnight.
 Teaching music over Zoom taught me a lot... including a newfound passion for creating a user-friendly and engaging experience through software.
-As an educator, I am passionate about accessibility and security; and as a musician, I love finding patterns and creating concise, clean code. <br>
+As an educator, I am passionate about accessibility and security; and as a musician, I love finding patterns and creating concise, clean code.
 Follow my software engineering journey, and check out my projects below! 🔽